bowao/ioBroker.tino/README.md

 ## TiNo adapter for ioBroker
 (German version see below)

-Read wireless sensordata received via TiNo Version 1.01
+Read wireless sensordata received via TiNo Protocol Version 1.01 and TiNo Protocol Version 2.0.
+The corresponding protocol version is automatically detected on the basis of the received data.

 The wireless transceiver and receiver TiNo were developed by nurazur.